 Key Metrics to Analyze

-- Reduction in Search Time: Quantify time saved by employees in locating assets.
+- Reduction in Search Time — quantify time saved by employees locating assets

-A well-structured ROI analysis, adapted to the specific use case, helps ensure the chosen solution fits your operational requirements, financial limits, and future planning.
-This reduces the likelihood of system underuse and supports more confident decision-making.
+A well-structured ROI analysis, tailored to your specific use case and operational context, helps ensure the chosen solution fits your financial constraints and long-term planning.
+This reduces the risk of system underuse and supports more confident investment decisions.